 So let’s leave it, let’s stop this doing and fall back into the ever present self that was sustaining us all along without our noticing.
 For if we don’t, we live in blindness, in darkness, unaware of both the extent of our searching, craving activity and of our true and peaceful self in the background.
-We live as in a dream, not knowing the fabricated nature and purpose of our character in the dream, nor the true nature of our being as the quiet person generating it through its peaceful activity of sleep.
+We live as in a dream, not knowing the nature and purpose of our character in the dream of life — which is to search happiness, nor the true nature of our being as the quiet presence generating it through its peaceful inactivity or stillness — the sleep.

 Even in our language, we have equated the word and the activity of ‘dreaming’ with a subtle search, a hope, or some kind of achievement.
 To dream is to project a better, enviable state in our life, just as to exist is to be in a state of search.
 But the realisation of the dream is in the ending of it.
 Always.
 The realisation of our true being comes when all search, all projection, all tension as self has receded.
 Or when we have let go of our apparent self’s illusory existence.
 In other words, we need to fall, to die as a seeking self, in order to be raised in and as our true nature.